Tobed-W1

 Mudejar identity

-At the heart of the Grío River valley, between the Vicor and Algairén mountains, Tobed has become the gateway to Mudejar architecture, not just because of its imposing church devoted to the Virgin, one of the most authentic Mudejar monuments in Aragon, declared UNESCO world heritage in 2001, but also because the town has made this unique style a regional project for the future that encompasses history, art, education, landscape, traditions and individuals, harnessing these resources to generate identity and wealth.
+In the heart of the Grío river valley, between the Vicor and Algairén mountain ranges, Tobed has become the gateway to the Mudejar style not only because of the imposing church of the Virgin, one of the most genuine Mudejar monuments in Aragon and declared a UNESCO World Heritage Site in 2001, but also because the town has turned this unique style into a territorial project for the future that encompasses history, art, education, landscape, traditions and people and which has made it possible to use these resources to generate identity and wealth.

-One example is the creation of Espacio Mudéjar Mahoma Calahorrí, a museum of Mudejar history set up in the canon’s palace, which depicts the Mudejar art of Aragon and the social and cultural context in which it developed.
+An example is the creation of the Espacio Mudéjar Mahoma Calahorrí, a museum of the history of the Mudejar installed in the Palacio de los canónigos and which shows the Mudejar art of Aragon and the social and cultural content in which it developed.

-At the heart of the Grío River valley, between the Vicor and Algairén mountains, Tobed has become the gateway to Mudejar architecture, not just because of its imposing church devoted to the Virgin, one of the most authentic Mudejar monuments in Aragon, declared UNESCO world heritage in 2001, but also because the town has made this unique style a regional project for the future that encompasses history, art, education, landscape, traditions and individuals, harnessing these resources to generate identity and wealth.
+In the heart of the Grío river valley, between the Vicor and Algairén mountain ranges, Tobed has become the gateway to the Mudejar style not only because of the imposing church of the Virgin, one of the most genuine Mudejar monuments in Aragon and declared a UNESCO World Heritage Site in 2001, but also because the town has turned this unique style into a territorial project for the future that encompasses history, art, education, landscape, traditions and people and which has made it possible to use these resources to generate identity and wealth.

-One example is the creation of Espacio Mudéjar Mahoma Calahorrí, a museum of Mudejar history set up in the canon’s palace, which depicts the Mudejar art of Aragon and the social and cultural context in which it developed.
+An example is the creation of the Espacio Mudéjar Mahoma Calahorrí, a museum of the history of the Mudejar installed in the Palacio de los canónigos and which shows the Mudejar art of Aragon and the social and cultural content in which it developed.

 UNESCO World Heritage

-The church of La Virgen in Tobed is an architectural gem of Mudejar art.
-It is an archetypical fortified church on which construction began in 1356 under the influence of the Order of the Holy Sepulcher with the patronage of Pedro IV of Aragon, the monarchs of Castile, the archbishop of Zaragoza, Lope Fernández de Luna and Pope Benedict XIII; the best Mudejar master craftsmen of the time were also involved: Mahoma Calahorri and Mahoma Rami.
+The church of the Virgin of Tobed is one of the architectural jewels of Mudejar art.
+It is an archetypal church-fortress that began to be built in 1356 as a result of the influence of the Order of the Holy Sepulchre, with the patronage of Pedro IV of Aragon, the kings of Castile, the archbishop of Zaragoza, Lope Fernández de Luna and the pontiff Benedict XIII; it also had the best Mudejar masters of the time: Mahoma Calahorri and Mahoma Rami.

-The influence of the Order of the Holy Sepulcher on Tobed can be seen today throughout the town, which is striking for its simplicity and “pueblo blanco” image, while also featuring important buildings from the modern era, such as the Lonja, or market, the San Pedro parish church and the Baroque canon’s palace, also known as La Encomienda.
+The influence of the Order of the Holy Sepulchre in Tobed is visible throughout the town centre, which, although striking for its simplicity and “white village” appearance, preserves important buildings from the modern period, such as the Lonja, the parish church of San Pedro and the Palacio de los Canónigos, also known as the Encomienda, from the Baroque period.

-The town also boasts other interesting features such as the Islamic castle tower and the San Valentín chapel on the crest of the Algairén Mountain.
+The town also conserves other elements of interest such as the tower of the Islamic castle and the hermitage of San Valentín on the crest of the Algairén mountain range.

-The church of La Virgen in Tobed is an architectural gem of Mudejar art.
-It is an archetypical fortified church on which construction began in 1356 under the influence of the Order of the Holy Sepulcher with the patronage of Pedro IV of Aragon, the monarchs of Castile, the archbishop of Zaragoza, Lope Fernández de Luna and Pope Benedict XIII; the best Mudejar master craftsmen of the time were also involved: Mahoma Calahorri and Mahoma Rami.
+The church of the Virgin of Tobed is one of the architectural jewels of Mudejar art.
+It is an archetypal church-fortress that began to be built in 1356 as a result of the influence of the Order of the Holy Sepulchre, with the patronage of Pedro IV of Aragon, the kings of Castile, the archbishop of Zaragoza, Lope Fernández de Luna and the pontiff Benedict XIII; it also had the best Mudejar masters of the time: Mahoma Calahorri and Mahoma Rami.

-The influence of the Order of the Holy Sepulcher on Tobed can be seen today throughout the town, which is striking for its simplicity and “pueblo blanco” image, while also featuring important buildings from the modern era, such as the Lonja, or market, the San Pedro parish church and the Baroque canon’s palace, also known as La Encomienda.
+The influence of the Order of the Holy Sepulchre in Tobed is visible throughout the town centre, which, although striking for its simplicity and “white village” appearance, preserves important buildings from the modern period, such as the Lonja, the parish church of San Pedro and the Palacio de los Canónigos, also known as the Encomienda, from the Baroque period.

-The town also boasts other interesting features such as the Islamic castle tower and the San Valentín chapel on the crest of the Algairén Mountain.
+The town also conserves other elements of interest such as the tower of the Islamic castle and the hermitage of San Valentín on the crest of the Algairén mountain range.

 Information